HackYourFuture/JavaScript3/Week2/LESSONPLAN.md

 ### Essence

 - It's the accepted solution to [callback hell](http://callbackhell.com/)
+- in terms of features it does not offer something new, everything one can do with promises could also be done with callbacks but it is easier to write and read the code when promises are used

 ## 2. How to use the `fetch` API to do AJAX calls